Dead by Daylight: Sales

 During its first week, Dead by Daylight sold more than 270,000 copies.
 The game sold more than 1 million copies within 2 months.
 On November 16, 2017, more than 3 million copies were sold.
 As of May 2019, the game sold more than 5 million copies.
 In August 2020, the game reached more than 25 million players across all platforms.
 This number reached 36 million by May 2021, 50 million by May 2022, and 60 million by November 2023.
+Ahead of the game's tenth anniversary in June 2026, Behavior announced that the game had 70 million players over its lifetime, averages a million daily players, and claimed it to be "the most played horror game in history."

 Popularity and impact

 Due to Behaviour catering to Japanese players with the release of Japanese-themed chapters and expanding the lore of its in-game universe, which Japanese gamers tend to favor, Japan has become one of the biggest markets for the game.
 The Entity Café, a Dead by Daylight-themed café, opened on the fourth floor of the Tokyo Skytree in August 2021.

 Original Dead by Daylight characters and items have appeared in other video games.
 In Payday 2, Dead by Daylight initially launched with an optional "Deluxe Edition" for an additional price which granted cosmetics for Payday 2 as well as a discount for Payday 2 owners who pre-ordered the game.
 The Ubisoft fighting game For Honor featured a crossover event called "Survivors of the Fog" from October 21 to November 11, 2021, which featured Dead by Daylight-inspired cosmetic items and a limited-time game mode that featured the Trapper as an AI-controlled enemy.
 From October 21 to November 7, 2022, PUBG: Battlegrounds featured a crossover event with Dead by Daylight which saw the traditionally battle royale game introduce a new mode in which players would repair generators and escape from the killer, alongside cosmetics that emulate certain survivors and killers from the game.
 The mobile port of Battlegrounds, New State Mobile, also received a similar event.
 By playing at least one match of the special PUBG game mode, players were given a unique code to unlock cosmetics in Dead by Daylight.
-Other video games in which Dead by Daylight characters or cosmetic items inspired by the game appeared were Deathgarden, Meet Your Maker,' Move or Die, Rainbow Six Siege, Balatro, and Assassin's Creed Shadows.
+Other video games in which Dead by Daylight characters or cosmetic items inspired by the game appeared were Deathgarden, Meet Your Maker,' Move or Die, Rainbow Six Siege, Balatro, Assassin's Creed Shadows, and Quarantine Zone: The Last Check.